dyne/Zenroom/docs/pages/zencode-scenarios-bitcoin.md

 # Testnet vs Mainnet

 There are format difference between Bitcoin *testnet* and *mainnet*.
-We wanted to enable both the networks, making it comfortable for the developer to switch from one to another, for this reason in any statement that is specific for the network, by swapping **testnet** with **bitcoin**, you change the way the statement works.
-For example,
+We wanted to enable both the networks, making it comfortable for the developer to switch from one to another (note: keys and protocols have slight differences between testnet and mainnet.

+For this reason in any statement that is specific for the network, by swapping the word **testnet** with **bitcoin**, you change the way the statement works.

-In order to create a key for the testnet, you can use the statement
+For example, In order to create a **key for the testnet**, you can use the statement

 ```gherkin
 When I create the testnet key
 ```

-To do the same thing for mainnet you can use:
+On the other hand, to **create a key for mainnet** you can use:

 ```gherkin
 When I create the bitcoin key